 However, when cutting, you need both a suitable blade and a powerful jigsaw.
 If you use the wrong blade or the jigsaw is too weak, you will likely end up with a jagged cut, or you may find that the blade won’t go through the metal.
 You are also at risk of breaking the blade, which could be dangerous.

-A jigsaw can cut through different types of material, including ferrous and non-ferrous metals, mild steel, or aluminum.
+A jigsaw can cut through different types of metals, including ferrous and non-ferrous metals, mild steel, or aluminum.

 What Metal Thickness Can a Jigsaw Cut Through?